epirecipes/sir-julia/markdown/des_agentsjl/des_agentsjl.md

 - Continuous in time (using `EventQueueABM`; there is also `StandardABM` for discrete-time simulation in Agents.jl)
 - Discrete in state

-**NB: This example is currently broken!
-The peak of infected individuals does not correspond to the expected value.
-This needs to be looked into further.**

 ## Libraries

 ```julia